 No-Fault Insurance Policy

-Regardless of how serious or minor the accident, calling your vehicle insurance provider is one of the first steps you should take after getting in a car accident.
+Regardless of how serious or minor the accident, calling your own vehicle insurance provider is one of the first steps you should take after getting in a car accident.
 In order to begin the process of receiving cost-related coverage, it is important to make this call after seeking medical treatment, contacting police, and consulting an attorney.

 Personal Injury Protection Policy (PIP)

 In Florida, drivers are required to have at least $10,000 personal injury protection (PIP) coverage through their auto insurance.
-This coverage can become very important for seeking initial coverage or reimbursement following a car accident.
+This coverage can become very important for seeking an initial coverage payout or reimbursement following a car accident.

 Through your insurer’s personal injury protection policy, you should be eligible to receive the following coverage: